What's the difference between Full and Professional Membership?

 What happens after I become a member?

-You will receive email confirmation and Professional and Associate members will also receive their Membership Certificate.
-If a Professional member, you will then be entitled to use the letters PMCDANZ after your name.
-You should also receive contact from your Branch Chairperson welcoming you to the Association and inviting you to future Branch meetings.
+You will receive email confirmation of your membership.
+Full and Professional members will also receive their Membership Certificate.
+All new members should receive contact from your local Branch Chairperson welcoming you to the Association and inviting you to future Branch meetings.
+Once your membership has been approved you can start promoting your association with CDANZ in accordance with the CDANZ Brand Use Guidelines

 What skills and training are required to become a Career Practitioner?